AdobeDocs/experience-platform.en/help/segmentation/eligibility-criteria-update.md

 For example, if you needed to activate an audience with all profiles that viewed a webpage in last 3 days using streaming segmentation, you could create the following queries:

-- Q1 (Streaming): All profiles who viewed a web page in last 24 hrs
+- Q1 (Streaming): All profiles who viewed a web page in last 24 hours
 - Q2 (Batch): All profiles who viewed a web page in the last 3 days

 Then, you could combine them by referring to Q1 or Q2.

 Similarly, if you needed to activate an audience with all profiles that viewed a webpage, you could create the following queries:

-- Q3 (Streaming): All profiles who viewed a web page in last 24 hrs
+- Q3 (Streaming): All profiles who viewed a web page in last 24 hours
 - Q4 (Batch): All profiles who viewed a web page.

 Then, you could combine them by referring to Q3 or Q4.